Jiachen-Wang-fudan/test/README.md

-The ngs pipeline for ChIP-seq
+This is the code for AtChz1